 Created in 1987, the Global Change Research Wetland sits on a 70-hectare brackish marsh where scientists are exploring the impacts of future climate change.
 By running experiments that simulate the world of 2100, scientists are finding answers to questions about the stability of coastal marshes, and whether they can survive sea-level rise.
 The wetland is also home to the longest-running field experiment on CO2 and plant communities in the world.

-Compiled by SERC's Marine Invasions Lab, NEMESIS (short for "National Exotic Marine and Estuarine Species Information System") contains data on nearly 500 non-native species across the U.S. Species profiles include region of origin, how scientists think they arrived, their impacts and distribution maps.
-NEMESIS contains databases for Chesapeake Bay, California and the United States.
+Compiled by SERC's Marine Invasions Lab, NEMESIS (short for "National Exotic Marine and Estuarine Species Information System") contains data on nearly 500 non-native species across the U.S. Species profiles include region of origin, how scientists think they arrived, and their impacts and distribution maps.
+NEMESIS contains databases for the Chesapeake Bay, California, and the United States.

 Eastern bluebirds hit record lows in the late 1960s, largely due to loss of habitat as forests were cut down.
 Today, many Americans have developed a renewed interest in helping them recover by building nestboxes for bluebirds and other birds that nest in tree cavities.
 Using nestboxes on the SERC campus, citizen scientists have collected data on bluebird populations since 2008.
 By comparing these data with temperature data from SERC's meteorological tower, they're attempting to discover if harsh, cold winters could be causing a drop in the number of bluebirds fledged each year.